felipemanga/DRY-DI/README.md

         dependency1:IPropertyType;
         dependency2:IPropertyType;
         dependency3:IPropertyType;
+        constructor(
+                dependency1:IPropertyType,
+                dependency2:IPropertyType,
+                dependency3:IPropertyType
-        constructor( dependency1:IPropertyType, dependency2:IPropertyType, dependency3:IPropertyType ){
+            ){
             this.dependency1 = dependency1;
             this.dependency2 = dependency2;
             this.dependency3 = dependency3;
         }
     }

-When you have lots of classes with lots of dependencies, this gets old really quick.
+When you have lots of classes with lots of dependencies, this gets old fast.

 Also visible in the example is that you can use names instead of interface classes.
-While outside the scope of this library, this allows you to do things like:
+This allows you to do things like:

     // in HTML file
-    <di class="BoopController">boop</di>
+    <di class="IBoop">boop</di>

     // in JS
     class BoopController {